pierreroth64/cmetrix/README.md

 First, you have to describe your projects in a configuration file.
 Then, just run `cmetrix charts -c <configuration-file>.json`

-You can run the example: `npm start -- charts -c examples/conf.json -o .. --open`
+You can run the example: `npm run build && npm start -- charts -c examples/conf.json --open`

 (`cmetrix charts --help` for more options)